jgroboredo/Linux_Infos/general_linux_infos.md

 - Go to Wanted on the meny on the left
 - Manual Import
 - Select Folder with manually downloaded season
 - Move automatically

+### 43.2.2.
+Add manually downloaded movie (Radarr)

+- Go to movies main section (where all movies are)
+- Manual Import (at the top bar)
+- Select movie to import
+- Move automatically

 ## 43.3.
 System service to run docker